Welcome to Graduate House

 Staff and Leadership Teams

-The Student Residence Manager (SRM) Ms Mary Sparks is responsible to the Director of Accommodation Services for providing leadership to the residential community.
-The SRM has specific responsibilities for administration, student support and student and organisational development.
+The Associate Director, Student Residence (ADSR) Simon O'Dea, is responsible to the Director of Student and Accommodation Services for providing leadership to the residential community.
+The ADSR has specific responsibilities for administration, student support and student and organisational development.

 Graduate House/Bangalay Administration